Leoleojames1/ollama_agent_roll_cage/README.md

 - /listen on/off -> turn off speech to text recognition, text to speech generation listen mode only
 - /leap on/off -> turn off text to speech audio generation, speech to text recognition only, for speed interface

-### Update 0.24: Agent voice reference swap, record, and voice clone
+### Update 0.24: Agent voice swap & Conversation History Library ***PUSHED TO GITHUB***
 - /voice swap {name} -> user input & voice? -> swap the current audio reference wav file to modify the agent's reference voice
+- /save as -> user input & voice? -> "name" -> save the current conversation history with a name to the current model folder -- get model name, conversation name, and store in custom directory in conversation library for each model in ollama_list.cmd
+- /load as -> user input & voice? -> "name" -> load selected conversation

+### Update 0.25: voice clone record, playback wav, mp3, mp4, audiobook, music, movie
 - /clone voice -> call record, save and call /voice to swap voice instantly for instant voice clone transformation from library
 - /record -> user input & voice? -> "name" -> record wav file and save to agent or to wav library

-### Update 0.25: record, playback wav, mp3, mp4, audiobook, music, movie
 - /record as -> user input & voice? -> "name" -> record wav file and save to agent or to wav library
 - /playback -> playback any stored wav file in wav library
 - /book audio -> load a book pdf or audiobook wav for playback